-It is not recommended that the seat sleeve (06AK) or throttle bushing sleeve be removed from the backhead, as niether part should be subject to wear or breakage under normal circumstances.
-If removal is required, position the backhead (06A) on the bed of an arbor (or hydraulic) press with the drive end up and use a suitably sized dowel to press the seat sleeve and throttle bushing sleeve from the backhead as an assembly.
+It is not recommended that the seat sleeve (06AK) be removed from the backhead, as the seat sleeve should not be subject to wear or breakage under normal circumstances.
+If removal is required, position the backhead (06A) on the bed of an arbor (or hydraulic) press with the drive end up and use a suitably sized dowel to press the seat sleeve out of the backhead.